1f8/documents/terms-of-use-en.md

 If at any time we feel you have violated these Terms, then we shall immediately terminate your use of our Application and any related communications as we deem appropriate.
 It is within our sole discretion to allow any user’s access of our Application, and we may revoke this access at any time without notice.

-## SEVERABILITY

-If any part of these Terms is deemed unlawful or unenforceable, all other provisions contained herein will remain in full force and effect.

 ## GOVERNING LAW AND JURISDICTION

 All matters relating to the Application, these Terms, and any dispute or claim arising therefrom or related thereto (in each case, including non-contractual disputes or claims), shall be governed by and construed in accordance with the laws in Japan.

 Any legal suit, action or proceeding arising out of, or related to, these Terms or the Application shall be instituted exclusively in the  courts of Japan.
 You waive any and all objections to the exercise of jurisdiction over you by such courts and to venue in such courts.

-## ARBITRATION

-If you have any issue or dispute with the Company, you agree to first contact us at and attempt to resolve the dispute with us informally.
-If we are not been able to resolve the dispute with you informally, both parties agree to resolve any claim, dispute, or controversy (excluding claims for injunctive or other equitable relief) arising out of or in connection with or relating to these Terms by binding arbitration by The Japan Commercial Arbitration Association (“JCAA”) under the Commercial Arbitration Rules and Supplementary Procedures for Consumer Related Disputes then in effect for the JCAA, except as provided herein.

-Unless both parties agree otherwise, the arbitration will be conducted in Tokyo, Japan.
-Each party will be responsible for paying their respective JCAA filing, administrative and arbitrator fees in accordance with JCAA rules.
-The award rendered by the arbitrator shall include costs of arbitration, reasonable attorneys’ fees, and reasonable costs for expert and other witnesses, and any judgment on the award rendered by the arbitrator may be entered in any court of competent jurisdiction.
-Nothing in this section shall prevent either party from seeking injunctive or other equitable relief from the courts for matters related to data security, intellectual property or unauthorized access to the Service.

-ALL CLAIMS MUST BE BROUGHT IN THE PARTIES’ INDIVIDUAL CAPACITY, AND NOT AS A PLAINTIFF OR CLASS MEMBER IN ANY PURPORTED CLASS OR REPRESENTATIVE PROCEEDING, AND, UNLESS WE AGREE OTHERWISE, THE ARBITRATOR MAY NOT CONSOLIDATE MORE THAN ONE PERSON'S CLAIMS.
-YOU AGREE THAT, BY ENTERING INTO THESE TERMS, YOU AND THE COMPANY ARE EACH WAIVING THE RIGHT TO A TRIAL BY JURY OR TO PARTICIPATE IN A CLASS ACTION.

-## LIMITATION ON TIME TO FILE CLAIMS

-ANY CAUSE OF ACTION OR CLAIM YOU MAY HAVE ARISING OUT OF OR RELATING TO THESE TERMS OR THE APPLICATION MUST BE COMMENCED WITHIN ONE (1) YEAR AFTER THE CAUSE OF ACTION ACCRUES, OTHERWISE, SUCH CAUSE OF ACTION OR CLAIM IS PERMANENTLY BARRED.

-## WAIVER AND SEVERABILITY

-No waiver of by the Company of any term or condition set forth in these Terms shall be deemed a further or continuing waiver of such term or condition or a waiver of any other term or condition, and any failure of the Company to assert a right or provision under these Terms shall not constitute a waiver of such right or provision.

-If any provision of these Terms is held by a court or other tribunal of competent jurisdiction to be invalid, illegal or unenforceable for any reason, such provision shall be eliminated or limited to the minimum extent such that the remaining provisions of the Terms will continue in full force and effect.

 ## ENTIRE AGREEMENT